R0ixy/department_app/documentation/SRS.md

 - Application displays list of departments.
 ![departments page](mockups/departments_page.jpg)
 Pic.
 4.1 View the Department list.

-The list displays the following columns:
+The page displays the following items:
-- Department name;
+- Department title;
 - Department description;
 - Number of employees;
 - Average salary.
 ### 4.2 Edit department
 #### Main scenario:
 - User clicks 'Edit' button in the departments list view mode;
-- Application displays a popup window with input fields filled by current department data;
+- Application displays a popup window with input fields filled with current department data;
-- User changes data and presses the "Save" button or clicks '<b>x</b>' icon to close the window.
+- User changes data and presses the "Save" button to save changes.
+#### Cancel operation scenario:
+- User clicks 'Edit' button in the departments list view mode;
+- Application displays a popup window with input fields filled with current department data;
+- User clicks '<b>x</b>' icon to close the window and cancel changes.
 ![edit department](mockups/edit_dep.jpg)
 Pic.
 4.2 Editing a department.
 ### 4.3 Delete department
 #### Main scenario:
 - User clicks 'Delete' button in the departments list view mode;
 - Application displays a popup window to confirm deleting;
+- User clicks 'Yes' button to confirm deleting.
+#### Cancel operation scenario:
+- User clicks 'Delete' button in the departments list view mode;
+- Application displays a popup window to confirm deleting;
-- User clicks 'Yes' button to confirm deleting or 'Cancel' button to cancel deleting.
+- User clicks 'Cancel' button to cancel deleting.
 ![delete department](mockups/delete_dep.jpg)
 Pic.
 4.3 Deleting a department.
 ### 4.4 Add new department
 #### Main scenario:
 - User clicks 'Add new department' button on the departments page;
-- Application redirects user to the page with form for adding department.
+- Application redirects user to the page with form for adding a department;
-- User inputs data and clicks 'Save' to save it to database or 'Cancel' to go back.
+- User inputs data and clicks 'Save' to save it to database.
+#### Cancel operation scenario:
+- User clicks 'Add new department' button on the departments page;
+- Application redirects user to the page with form for adding a department.
+- User clicks 'Cancel' to go back.
 ![add department page](mockups/add_dep.jpg)
 Pic.
 4.4 Adding new department.
 ## 5. Employees